Logan’s Changing Response to COVID-19

 Even with her own choice to wear a mask, she shares her general opinion of COVID-19 cautiousness.

-George shared, “Now that it’s died now, even though it’s still there, […] there’s not as much of a need to be cautious about it.
-I don’t really see as many people at school getting COVID anymore, even if they’re not wearing masks, so I don’t think the risk is really there.”
+“Now that it’s died now, even though it’s still there, […] there’s not as much of a need to be cautious about it.
+I don’t really see as many people at school getting COVID anymore, even if they’re not wearing masks, so I don’t think the risk is really there,” the senior said.

 Overall, these updates to the district’s COVID-19 approach come as a response to the changing climate regarding the virus.
 Even with fewer cases and fewer deaths, COVID-19 is still a prevalent issue.
 Following the California Department of Public Health’s guidelines is highly recommended to minimize its spread; however, response and reaction to the illness are ultimately at the discretion of the affected individuals.